Virginia-Digital-Shipbuilding-Program/CoCo/.github/ISSUE_TEMPLATE/coastal-coders-bug-report.md

 -[e.g. v.000.105.010]

 **Describe the bug**
-A clear and concise description of what the bug is and exactly where/what you were doing in the experiendce.
+A clear and concise description of what the bug is and exactly where/what you were doing in the experience.

 E.g. "I was in the classroom, at the school, and when I walked up to the teacher to ask about my computer science test the game closed out as I hit the mouse button to interact."